Academic Integrity Policy

 The KCC Workforce Solutions department supplies customers with job-related educational training, skills, and technical services, significantly improving their ability to compete and grow in a local, national, and global market.
 We deliver these services when and where our customers need them, maximizing our customers’ benefit-to-cost ratio.

 We help our customers assess the skill needs of their employees, then design training uniquely tailored to fit their needs.
 We also deliver training to meet customer needs at any time.
-We are committed to deliver training on-site at our customers’ facilities or at another location of their choosing.
+We are committed to delivering training on-site at our customers’ facilities or at another location of their choosing.

 Many traditional courses are now available in an online format; where assignments, activities, and communication are all completed online.
 Though some tests are completed online, most courses require you to take at least one (1) or two (2) tests at a proctored site.
 Online courses are available from other Michigan community colleges through Michigan Colleges Online (MCO).
 Even though you are taking the course from another college, you still receive support services from and maintain your academic record at KCC.